DanCreative/veracode-admin-plus/README.md

 <img src="./docs/assets/manage_teams.gif" height="150"/>

-- **Scan Types:** Set the scan types that the user can interact if they have specific roles.
+- **Scan Types:** Set the scan types that the user can interact with if they have specific roles.

 <img src="./docs/assets/scan_types.gif" height="150"/>